Kinetic localization via Poincar\'e-type inequalities and applications to the condensation of Bose gases: Main Results

 Despite the difficulty of proving BEC in the thermodynamic limit, significant progress has been made in recent years on regimes that interpolate between the GP and thermodynamic limits.
 The first proof of $100\%$ BEC in the ground state in the GP limit was obtained in \cite{lieb2002proof} (see also \cite{lieb1998ground, lieb2000bosons} for related results on the ground-state energy) and was later extended to approximate ground states for rotating Bose gases \cite{lieb2006derivation, nam2016ground}.
 More recently, the optimal rate of convergence \eqref{eq:BEC} was established in \cite{boccato2018complete, boccato2020optimal}, which was a key step in deriving the Bogoliubov excitation spectrum in the GP regime \cite{boccato2019bogoliubov}.
 Subsequently, several generalizations and simplified proofs in the GP regime were obtained in \cite{adhikari2021bose, michelangeli2019ground, caraci2021bose, hainzl2021another, brennecke2022bose, nam2022optimal, boccato2023bose, nam2023condensation, brennecke2024short}.

 In the case of beyond-GP scaling, the proof of BEC—although not explicitly stated—was already implied by the work \cite{lieb2002proof} for $\kappa \in [0, \frac{1}{10})$ (see \cite[Chapter~7]{lieb2005mathematics}).
 A different approach, based on unitary renormalizations, was developed in \cite{adhikari2021bose} to prove BEC for approximate ground states in the regime $\kappa \in [0, \frac{1}{43})$; this was later revisited and improved in \cite{brennecke2024short} to cover the regime $\kappa \in [0, \frac{1}{20})$.
-Currently, the best available result in terms of the range of $\kappa$ is given in \cite{fournais2020length} for the regime $\kappa \in [0, \frac{2}{5})$.
+Currently, the best available result concerning the range of $\kappa$ is due to Fournais in \cite{fournais2020length}, who established it for $\kappa \in [0, \frac{2}{5})$.
+Their work uses a Fock space argument to bypass the problem of distributing particles into small boxes, an approach inspired by \cite{lieb1998ground} and also essential for our proof given below.

 Localization methods are typically helpful in proofs of Bose–Einstein condensation (BEC), although some works do not rely on them; see, for instance, \cite{adhikari2021bose, brennecke2024short} for alternative approaches that require neither $x$-localization nor the smallness of the interaction.
 (On the technical side, the approaches in \cite{boccato2018complete, nam2022optimal, boccato2023bose} also avoid localization in the actual proof of BEC, but these works rely on a smallness assumption on the interaction, which is incompatible with going beyond the Gross–Pitaevskii regime.)
 The best-known result in \cite{fournais2020length}, in particular, was obtained using a subtle localization argument developed to derive the Lee--Huang--Yang formula \cite{brietzke2020second, brietzke2020simple, fournais2020energy, fournais2023energy}, building on even earlier works \cite{conlon1988n, lieb2001ground, lieb2004ground}.
 Historically, a more natural localization method based on Neumann box confinement was used in \cite{lieb1998ground}, which inspired the proof of BEC in \cite{lieb2002proof} and the generalization of the Poincaré inequality in \cite{lieb2003poincare}.
 More recently, new techniques concerning Neumann localization have been developed in \cite{haberberger2023free}, leading to an extension of the Lee--Huang--Yang formula to positive temperatures.